Vaibhav-Xo/Laptop-Price-Predictor/README.md

 * Transform and create new features to enhance model performance.

 ### Data Visualization:
-* Visualizing the data and the patterns that it create by performing Univariate, Bivariate and Multivariate Analysis using various various types of charts.
+* Visualizing the data and the patterns that it create by performing Univariate, Bivariate Analysis using various various types of charts.

 ### Feature Selection:
 * Selecting the appropriate features that affect the price of the laptop by checking their correlation with the dependent variable.